These guidelines are intended for Wisconsin libraries, archives, museums, historical societies and other Recollection Wisconsin contributing partners.

 - What Not to Do When Naming Files

 - File Naming Best Practices

 The Library of Congress defines digital preservation as the active management of digital content over time to ensure ongoing access.
-Just like the physical items in your collection, your digital files must be carefully protected and preserved in order to ensure they will remain accessible to future users.
-Following good digitization practices like the ones offered here (saving files in non-proprietary formats such as TIFF, systematic file naming, and structured, standardized metadata) will help ensure future access to your digital content.
+Just like the physical items in your collection, your digital files must be carefully stored and managed in order to ensure they will remain accessible to future users.
+Following good digitization practices like the ones offered here (saving files in non-proprietary formats such as TIFF, systematic file naming and structured, standardized metadata) will help ensure future access to your digital content.